disclaimer

 • Recommendations of the victims.

-North Dakota courts may allow the sealing of misdemeanors and felonies except when the crime involved a dangerous weapon, intimidation, crimes against children, and sex crimes.
+North Dakota courts may allow the sealing of misdemeanors and felonies except when the crime involved a dangerous weapon, intimidation, crimes against children, or sex crimes.
 However, the court may only grant petitions to expunge juvenile offenses, records related to victims of human trafficking, possession of less than one (1) ounce of marijuana, and records of unconstitutional arrests.

 Do Sealed Records Show up In North Dakota Background Checks?